Independent forex education Free professional tools Unbiased broker reviews

 Who Should Choose XM?#

-XM is a strong fit if you want $5 minimum funding, a $30 no-deposit bonus (where eligible), DFSA access in the Middle East (subject to onboarding), an Islamic (swap-free) account where available, MT5 alongside MT4, and zero commission on typical retail accounts—while still maintaining a very wide 1,400+ instrument range.
+XM is a strong fit if you want $5 minimum funding, a welcome deposit bonus (where eligible), DFSA access in the Middle East (subject to onboarding), an Islamic (swap-free) account where available, MT5 alongside MT4, and zero commission on typical retail accounts—while still maintaining a very wide 1,400+ instrument range.

 Who Should Choose Tickmill?#